 The quick access menu is accessed by operating the P and Up push-buttons simultaneously.
-Fig 6 shows the location of these push-buttons.
 If the quick access menu is not protected by an access code the brilliance and contrast controls will be displayed immediately.
-If an access code other than the default code 0000 has already been entered, the MTL646 will request that the access code be entered.
+If an access code other than the default code 0000 has already been entered, the MTL647 will request that the access code be entered.
 Section 6.2 explains how an access code should be entered.